andresnowak/Micro-Mojograd/README.md

 For now this project is just about trying to recreate [Micrograd from andrej karpathy](https://github.com/karpathy/micrograd) but in mojo and with tensors.

 ## To-do

 -   [x] Tensor: using 1d memory and not using MLIR
 -   [x] Tensor Matmul
 -   [x] Tensor sum elementwise
 -   [x] Tensor Mul elementwise
 -   [x] Tensor equal operator
 -   [ ] Tensor broadcasting
+-   [ ] Fix problem where parallel version of element-wise operations (add, mul, eq, etc.) are slower than the sequential version.
-- [ ] Autograd: *For now doing the autogradient part is difficult, because mojo still doesn't have complete ownership and lifetime support.*
+-   [ ] Autograd: _For now doing the autogradient part is difficult, because mojo still doesn't have complete ownership and lifetime support._